Guide to Down Payment Assistance in All 50 States

 How down payment assistance (DPA) works

 It's worth noting that the agencies, charities and local governments that sponsor these programs fund them annually.
-That means they can be flush with cash at the start of each financial year but run out before the end.
+That means they can be flush with cash at the start of each fiscal year but run out before the end.
 The federal government fiscal year runs from October 1 until September 30.
 So you have a better shot at that money in the fall than you do late summer.

 But program fiscal years are not all the same, and not all budget annually.
 With thousands of down payment assistance programs nationwide, operating in virtually every community, you may have several choices.
 Nearly all programs are local and independent of each other.
 Many are run by state, city or local governments and others by not-for-profit organizations and charities.